vivekmunde/duxact/README.md

 ## Deep comparison

-`duxact` deep compares the changed state and old state, state derived from the `mapStateToProps` selector.
+`duxact` deep compares the changed state and old state.
 It updates the consumer only if new state (derived from the mapStateToProps) has changed with respect to the old state.
 This avoids unnecessary re-renders of the consumer components.

 In below example, component `UserDetails` will receive fresh props, `name` & `address`, only if `name` and/or `address` of the `loggedInUser` object gets updated in store.
 Because the mapStateToProps (selector) returns only the `name` & `address` fields of `loggedInUser`.
 So even if other data like `dateOfBirth`, `age` etc of the `loggedInUser` are changed, the consumer component `UserDetails` do not receive freshly mapped `name` & `address`, to avoid re-rendering of `UserDetails`.
 > Please note, if any parent component in the hierarchy of the `UserDetails` has re-rendered then `UserDetails` will also re-render.
 Its a default behavior of react components.
 To avoid this use [PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent) or [shouldComponentUpdate](https://reactjs.org/docs/react-component.html#shouldcomponentupdate).